 Changes to a Business

 Changes made to a Business Tax Receipt status, such as a change of address, change of ownership or name change must be reported to the Tax Collector’s Office in person; these changes cannot be made over the phone.
 A nominal fee will be charged.
-To make a change to a business, please visit the Business Tax Department, located in the SunTrust Building, 16th Floor, 200 S. Orange Avenue, Orlando, FL 32801.
+To make a change to a business, please visit the Tax Department, located in the SunTrust Building, 16th Floor, 200 S. Orange Avenue, Orlando, FL 32801.

-If you received a Business Tax Receipt Renewal Notice and are no longer in business or your business is no longer located in Orange County, please indicate that information on the Renewal Notice, then sign and return the notice to Business Tax Department, P.O.
+If you received a Business Tax Receipt Renewal Notice and are no longer in business or your business is no longer located in Orange County, please indicate that information on the Renewal Notice, then sign and return the notice to Tax Department, P.O.
 Box 545100 Orlando, FL 32854.

 Business Tax Receipt Notices

 Effective December 15, 2010, an executed Pain Management Clinic Affidavit shall accompany an application for a Business Tax Receipt for each of the following categories:

 3001 – Physician

 3005 – Dentist